-Type "A" Joints, with minimum bonded longitudinal reinforcement across cast-in-place joints, are limited to a tensile stress of $3\sqrt{f'}$ c or $6\sqrt{f'}$ c (psi) for the Inventory level.
+Type "A" Joints, with minimum bonded longitudinal reinforcement across cast-in-place joints, are limited to a tensile stress of $3\sqrt{f}$ 'c or $6\sqrt{f}$ 'c (psi) for the Inventory level.

-Type "A" Epoxy Joints with discontinuous reinforcement are limited to a tensile stress of zero tension for Inventory (AASHTO Guide Specification for Segmental Bridges and LRFD Table 5.9.4.2.2-1).
-Operating stress is similarly limited to zero tension, or 200psi for joints in good condition (the tension strength of properly prepared epoxy joints exceeds concrete tension strength).
+Type "A" Epoxy Joints with discontinuous reinforcement are limited to a tensile stress of zero tension for Inventory.
+Operating stress is similarly limited to zero tension, or 200 psi for joints in good condition (the tension strength of properly prepared epoxy joints exceeds concrete tension strength).

 Type "B" Dry Joints with external tendons were designed to a longitudinal tensile stress limit of zero.
 In 1989, a requirement for 200 psi residual compression was introduced with the first edition of the AASHTO Guide Specification for Segmental Bridges.
 This was subsequently revised in 1998 to 100 psi compression.
 Service level design inventory ratings shall be based on a residual compression of 100 psi for dry joints.
-For design operating, legal, and permit ratings, the limit is zero tension.
-(Reference: AASHTO Guide Specification for Segmental Bridges and LRFD Table 5.9.4.2.2-1).
+For design operating, legal, emergency vehicle, and permit ratings, the limit is zero tension.